liangleeTW/Pre-Adaptation-Tuning/Plan.md

 - A weak association supports treating onset reliability and tuning direction as dissociable inputs to the mechanistic models.
 - Strong collinearity signals an identifiability risk for M1/M2 and motivates caution or rescaling.

+Additional group-level check:
+- Verify that \(\Delta\pi\) distributions differ across EO+, EO-, EC in the intended direction and that overlap is not so large as to obscure sign-dependent effects.

 ---

 ### 2.2 Check 2: Phenomenological Precision–Behavior Mapping